Tottenham Boss Thomas Frank Addresses Club Backing and Fan Comments

 Ahead of the crucial match against Newcastle United, Frank sought to clarify his controversial "true Tottenham fans" statement.
 He explained that his comment was specifically aimed at the "mocking of one of their own players" during a game, rather than a general expression of frustration or booing after a defeat.
 Frank differentiated between the understandable disappointment of fans when the team isn't winning, and the unacceptable act of jeering a player for a mistake and then ironically cheering a simple action.
 He stressed that while booing during a game is not helpful, mocking an individual player during play is behavior he would expect from an opponent, not a club's own supporters.

 The relationship with the fans has been a recurring theme, with discussions arising after a 1-0 home defeat to Chelsea in early November, a game characterized by a tepid attacking display.
-Frank clarified that while there wasn't a dedicated meeting *about* the fans, the relationship was a topic within the post-game debrief.
-He also shared his recommendation for players to acknowledge fans after matches, suggesting they "clap the fans after the game," even if they are emotional or choose not to do a "big loop," reinforcing the importance of connecting with supporters.
+Frank clarified that while there wasn't a dedicated meeting about the fans, the relationship was a topic within the post-game debrief.
+He also recommended that players acknowledge fans after matches, suggesting they "clap the fans after the game," even if they are emotional or choose not to do a "big loop," reinforcing the importance of connecting with supporters.

 Despite the current challenges, Frank remains confident that the club's majority shareholders, ENIC, will afford him the necessary time to implement his strategic vision.
 He described the owners as "good guys, intelligent people, know how to run businesses and learning about football."
 Frank believes that intelligent leadership recognizes that "every successful dynasty and every successful club has taken time" to build, implying that he expects to be given the patience required to turn the team's fortunes around.